tedztar/mcstatusbot/README.md

 **Enjoying our bot?** Our bot is completely free to use, and will always remain so.
 A [donation](https://www.buymeacoffee.com/rahulrao) of any amount helps keep our server running!

 > :construction: **Server validation has been added**: Servers that are not valid IP addresses, or FQDNs (domains) can no longer be monitored.
-On July 1, 2023 all servers in the databased will be validated.
+On July 1, 2023 all servers in the database will be validated.
 Any invalid servers will be deleted, and will no longer be monitored by the bot.

 ## Now Updated!!